robric/wiki-contrail-controller/Neutron API Support on R1.10.md

 * VPC/Route Table
 * Floating IP Pools

+For more information about using OpenStack Networking API v2.0 (Neutron), refer to [Official document ](http://docs.openstack.org/api/openstack-network/2.0/content/). and the [Neutron Wiki](http://wiki.openstack.org/wiki/Neutron),

 The plugin does not implement native Bulk/Pagination/Sort operations and relies on emulation provided by neutron common code.

 ## Known Bugs ##